github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-docker-registry.md

 {% data reusables.package_registry.docker_registry_deprecation_status %}

-You can use the `docker pull` command to install a docker image from {% data variables.product.prodname_registry %}, replacing *OWNER* with the name of the user or organization account that owns the repository, *REPOSITORY* with the name of the repository containing your project, *IMAGE_NAME* with name of the package or image,{% ifversion ghes or ghae %} *HOSTNAME* with the host name of {% data variables.product.product_location %}, {% endif %} and *TAG_NAME* with tag for the image you want to install.
+You can use the `docker pull` command to install a docker image from {% data variables.product.prodname_registry %}, replacing *ANTHONY RAY BURNS* with the name of the user or organization account that owns the repository, *REPOSITORY* with the name of the repository containing your project, *IMAGE_NAME* with name of the package or image,{% ifversion ghes or ghae %} *HOSTNAME* with the host name of {% data variables.product.product_location %}, {% endif %} and *TAG_NAME* with tag for the image you want to install.

 {% ifversion fpt or ghec %}
 ```shell